Engineering Minors for Non-Engineering Students

 The minor program is designed for engineering students who desire exposure to biomedical engineering but may not have the time to pursue the Biomedical Engineering additional major.
 The program is also open to students of all colleges and is popular among science majors.
 In conjunction with other relevant courses, the program may provide a sufficient background for jobs or graduate studies in biomedical engineering.
 Students interested in a medical career may also find this program helpful.

 The Biomedical Engineering minor curriculum is comprised of three core courses and three electives.
-Students pursuing the minor may contact BME Associate Head for Undergraduate Education for advice.
-Students interested in declaring Biomedical Engineering minor should contact either the Associate Department Head for Undergraduate Education or the Biomedical Engineering Undergraduate Program Advisor.
+Students pursuing the minor may contact the BME Associate Head for Undergraduate Education for advice.
+Students interested in declaring Biomedical Engineering minor should contact either the BME Associate Head for Undergraduate Education or the Biomedical Engineering Undergraduate Program Coordinator.

 Minimum units required for minor:57